 - Mental Health

-"Good, Old Times"
+"Good, Old Days"

 Youth Was Painting It All in Pink

 Thus, it's a small wonder that we can't recognize these times as the best ever.
-For a moment seeing our minds as instruments for processing our reality, a metaphor with musical instruments seems appropriate: give an out-of-tune guitar to Eric Clapton and he won't make any music on it.
-Likewise, give ourselves all advantages of the modern living, and our minds will still be producing only "noise, not music".
+If just for a moment we would see our minds as instruments for processing our reality, a metaphor with musical instruments might be appropriate: so, give an out-of-tune guitar to Eric Clapton and he won't make any music on it---no matter how good notes you give him.

-In my working days I would come in on a typical Monday softly whistling or humming a happy tune, and having a nice word for everyone, especially female co-workers.
+In my working days I would come in on a typical Monday morning softly whistling or humming a happy tune, and having a nice word for everyone, especially female co-workers.
 Well, I was not flirting in a sense of making a pass at any of them, but I always liked giving them compliments, and they knew that was it.

 My happy disposition became contagious over a time, and yet there was always a long face or two that were insisting on being miserable.
 My boss being one of them would go a step further while mumbling something like : "Man, you are not supposed to be happy on Mondays".
 Call it insubordination, but I wouldn't follow that instruction.